 Smith, J.J., Buhayh, A., Kathait, A., Ragothaman, P., Mattei, N., Burke, R. &

 Voida, A. (2023).
 The many faces of fairness: Exploring the institutional logics of multistakeholder microlending recommendation.
 ACM Conference on Fairness, Accountability and Transparency.
+Chicago, IL, June 12—15.
+New York: ACM Press, 1652—1663.

 Burke, R., Mattei, N., Grozin, V., Voida, A. & Sonboli, N. (2022).
 Multi-agent Social Choice for Dynamic Fairness-aware Recommendation.
 In Adjunct Proceedings of the 30th ACM Conference on User Modeling, Adaptation and Personalization (UMAP ’22 Adjunct), July 4–7, 2022, Barcelona, Spain.
 ACM, New York, NY, USA.
 11 Pages.

-Experiential Education in Computer & Information Science
+Experiential Education in Information & Computer Science

 Experiential education includes multiple types of high impact pedagogies such as service learning and study abroad.
 These pedagogies have often been found to improve the retention of historically underrepresented populations in computer and information science and yet are used only to a limited extent in these disciplines.
-Our research about service learning takes a multi-stakeholder perspective, exploring benefits and challenges for students, faculty and community partners (often nonprofits).
-Our research about study abroad is just launching and will be centered around a new summer study abroad course that I have co-designed and will start teaching in 2024: Defamiliarizing Data: The Ethnography and Design of Making Data Strange.